 breathing problems (cough, wheezing, chest tightness);

-Tobramycin is given in a treatment cycle of 28 days on the medicine followed by 28 days off the medicine.
+Kitabis Pak is given in a treatment cycle of 28 days on and 28 days off.
 Follow your doctor's dosing instructions very carefully.
-Your doctor will determine how long to treat you with tobramycin.
+Keep using this medicine on this schedule, even if you feel fine.

-If you use other inhaled medicines, or if you perform chest physiotherapy to remove mucus from the lungs, use these other treatments first before using your tobramycin dose.
+If you use other inhaled medicines, or if you perform chest physiotherapy to remove mucus from the lungs, use these other treatments first before using your Kitabis Pak dose.

 Do not use Kitabis Pak solution if it looks cloudy or has particles in it.
 Call your pharmacist for new medicine.

-Store tobramycin ampules in the refrigerator between 36 and 46 degrees Fahrenheit (2 and 8 degrees Celsius).
+Store Kitabis Pak ampules in the refrigerator between 36 and 46 degrees Fahrenheit (2 and 8 degrees Celsius).

-Store tobramycin capsules in their blister pack at room temperature away, from moisture and heat.
-Remove only one capsule at a time and only when you are ready to use it.
+Store Tobi Podhaler capsules in their original blister pack at room temperature away from moisture and heat.
+Remove a Tobi Podhaler capsule from the blister pack only when you are ready to load it into your inhaler device.

 What happens if I miss a dose?